 What was your first concert?

-Ha ha, this is a good one… the first concert I attended was New Kids on the Block in November 1989, at the now extinct Richfield Coliseum in Ohio.
-My sister and I, as well of a group of us youngins, were invited for a friend’s birthday celebration.
+Ha ha, this is a good one… the first concert I attended was New Kids on the Block in November 1989, at the now-extinct Richfield Coliseum in Ohio.
+My sister and I, as well as a group of us youngins, were invited to a friend’s birthday celebration.

 First album, tape or cd you bought?